(Updated September 27, 2019)

 - Marine Corps: 1L, 2L, or 3L year – Students interested in the U.S. Marine Corps may apply for the PLC-Law program during their first or second year of law school or for the Officer Candidate Course during their third year.
 Upon acceptance, participants must complete a 10-week course during one summer at Officer Candidate School in Quantico.
 Upon completion of OCS, they are sworn in as second lieutenants and placed on inactive duty in the Marine Corps Reserve pending completion of law school and passage of the bar.

 - Navy: 2L or 3L year – Students may apply after completing their first year of law school.
 Upon selection, students are commissioned in the inactive Navy Reserve while they finish law school.
 After completing law school, gaining bar admission, and successful completion of the Navy Officer Development School, participants are appointed as active-duty Navy judge advocates.
 This is the most common way to become a Navy JAG Corps officer.
+(Please note, the Navy has suspended the Fall 2019 Student Program for current 3Ls.
+2Ls may still apply.)

 - Air Force: Yes – Newly accepted judge advocates begin their training (Commissioned Officer Training and the Judge Advocate Staff Officer Course) at Maxwell Air Force Base in Alabama.
 After completing this training, judge advocates will be assigned based on a variety of factors, including preferences, availability, and the needs of the Air Force.
 Currently the Air Force has bases throughout the United States and in several locations internationally including, Germany, the UK, Japan, Turkey, and Guam.
 Typically JAGs move assignments every two years.